-Or you can select all your results (within the maximum allowed number) by ticking the 'All' box to the far left and then exporting/emailing etc.
+Or you can select all your results (within the maximum allowed number) by ticking just the box to the far left and then exporting/emailing etc.

-Instruction for EndNote software users only: If you want to send your results to an EndNote library, choose the Export option and then choose the RIS format from the drop-down menu that appears.
-Click Export and your references will be downloaded to your computer.
-When you open the downloaded file, the references should be automatically added to your EndNote library.
+Instruction for EndNote software users only: If you want to send your results to an EndNote library, choose the Export option and then in the window that opens you can choose to export a RIS file from the drop down menu.
+Click Export and a file will be downloaded to your computer.
+When you open the file, the references should be automatically added to your EndNote library.

-If you don't know what EndNote is and want to find out more, see https://library.leeds.ac.uk/info/1403/endnote/43/endnote\support c.
+If you don't know what EndNote is and want to find out more, see https://library.leeds.ac.uk/info/1403/endnote/43/endnote_support c.
 Saving your search strategy - setting up a personal account